AttorneyHendrick.com

 Keep in mind that not all assets can be transferred through your Will--which can be very important for your estate plan.
 Property that is titled as “tenancy by the entireties” or “joint tenancy with right of survivorship” is an asset that is owned by more than one owner and cannot be transferred through a Will.
 The property will automatically become the property of the surviving owner.
 Additionally, bank accounts, securities (stocks and bonds), life insurance policies or retirement accounts with a named beneficiary will pass to the named beneficiary and not through your Will.
 Educate yourself about your assets and remain engaged in knowing about your financial health--with or without a Power of Attorney.

-Planning ahead can change lives.
+Failing to plan can be financially devastating.
 At minimum, WRITE YOURSELF A LETTER AND WRITE YOUR WISHES DOWN.
 Writing out your wishes can be extremely helpful and get you started.
-At minimum you will have created something in writing that may help your family one day and you completed your first step in this important process!
+The best part is that you will have created something in writing that may help your family one day, and you completed your first step in this important process!
 The next step will be to contact Carole Hendrick at 610-761-6992 to make a legally enforceable Last Will and Testament or Trust.

 Contact an attorney today to assist you in preparing your important estate documents.